-In the autumn of 1775 he was appointed to commission the new Isis 50.
-Sent to relieve Quebec which was under blockade by the America rebels, he was prevented by ice in the St. Lawrence from doing so, but having returned to England he tried again in the spring of 1776, relieving Quebec on the 6 May and remaining on the station until the autumn as commodore in command of a small squadron.
-During this period he superintended the creation of a naval force that could be transported across land, and the ships he built fought the battle of Lake Champlain with the Americans over 11 and 12 October, although he was not present.
-After returning to England he was created a baronet on 23 January 1777in recognition of his services
+In November 1775 he was appointed to commission the new Isis 50.
+Sent to relieve Quebec which was under blockade by the America rebels, he sailed in the spring of 1776 and by forcing his way through the ice relieved the city on 6 May. thereafter remaining on the station until the autumn as commodore in command of a small squadron.
+During this period he superintended the creation of a naval force that could be transported across land, and the ships he built fought the Battle of Lake Champlain with the Americans over 11 – 12 October, although he was not present.
+After returning to Portsmouth on 9 December following a thirty day voyage with Major-General John Burgoyne a passenger he was created a baronet on 23 January 1777 in recognition of his services.

-A couple of months later he commissioned the new Stirling Castle 64, and after participating at the Battle of Ushant on the 27 July 1778 and giving evidence advantageous to Admiral Hon.
-Augustus Keppel at his court martial he was moved in the autumn to the Duke 98, serving in the Channel in succession to the discarded Captain William Brereton.
-Commanding this vessel he enhanced his schemes for improving the gunnery of the man of war, and was present in the Channel Fleet retreat of August 1779, the campaign of June to December 1780, the relief of Gibraltar on 12 April 1781, and the campaign of June to November 1781.
+In the spring of 1777 he commissioned the new Stirling Castle 64 at Chatham, and in July received orders to join a squadron of observation congregating at Spithead.
+After participating in the Battle of Ushant on 27 July 1778 he was appointed in September to the Duke 98, serving in the Channel in succession to the discarded Captain William Brereton, and with his ship entering Portsmouth in January 1779 for repairs.
+During the time that he commanded this vessel he gave evidence advantageous to Admiral Hon.
+Augustus Keppel at his court martial, and he also enhanced his schemes for improving the gunnery of the man of war.
+He was later present in the Channel Fleet Retreat of August 1779, the campaign of June to December 1780, during which period the Duke came within feet of a fatal collision with the Prince George 98 in a hurricane off Cape Finisterre, the Relief of Gibraltar on 12 April 1781, and the Channel Fleet campaign of June to November 1781.

-He was subsequently appointed captain of the fleet to the commander-in-chief of the Leeward Islands station, Admiral Sir George Rodney, serving aboard the Formidable 90 from early 1782, and fighting at the Battle of the Saintes on 12 April 1782 where some credited him with the revolutionary decision to break the French line.
-Indeed it was reported that he positively insisted upon Rodney doing so but this was doubtful, as Douglas was never considered as possessing the personality to argue against the stronger character of his single-minded, arrogant and overbearing commander-in-chief.
-Conversely, the equally forthright second-in-command, Rear-Admiral Sir Samuel Hood, deplored Douglas’s strange decision to order the fleet to shorten sail on the night of the 10-11 April, and clearly doubted his abilities.
+At the end of November 1781 Douglas was appointed captain of the fleet to the commander-in-chief of the Leeward Islands station, Admiral Sir George Rodney, serving aboard the Formidable 90 from early 1782, and fighting at the Battle of the Saintes on 12 April.
+Many commentators credited him with the revolutionary decision to break the French line; indeed it was reported that he positively insisted upon Rodney doing so, but doubts were cast over whether Douglas would have had the strength of personality to convince his single-minded, arrogant and disdainful commander-in-chief of such a move.
+The equally forthright second-in-command, Rear-Admiral Sir Samuel Hood, clearly doubted Douglas’ abilities, and in particular he deplored Douglas’s strange decision to order the fleet to shorten sail on the night of the 10-11 April.
 Following Rodney’s recall in the summer of 1782 Douglas remained as captain of the fleet to Admiral Hugh Pigot until the peace of 1783.

-Later that year he was appointed commander-in-chief at Halifax, sailing in October 1783 with his flag in the Assistance 50, Captain William Bentinck, although his first winter was spent in the Leeward Islands.
-This proved to be a most difficult appointment, and after falling out with the local officials and even managing to upset the Admiralty he failed to see out his full three year tenure, being recalled in February 1785 and returning home aboard the Hermione 32, Captain John Stone.
+In August 1783 he was appointed the governor and commander-in-chief at Halifax, sailing in October with his broad pennant aboard the Assistance 50, Captain William Bentinck, although his first winter was spent in the Leeward Islands.
+This proved to be a most testing appointment, and after falling out with the local officials and even managing to upset the Admiralty he failed to see out his full three year tenure, being recalled in February 1785 to return home aboard the Hermione 32, Captain John Stone.